billhennessy/hennessysview2020/content/posts/did-ny-use-coronavirus-to-cull-the-herd.md

 Long before the outbreak officially struck the US, we knew that the virus was particularly deadly for the elderly and those with certain chronic conditions.
 Cuomo called the Coronavirus situation in nursing homes "a feeding frenzy."

 Cuomo also knew that nursing homes are ill-equipped to isolate residents with infectious diseases.
-Nursing homes a communal living facilities where interaction with other residents is designed to provide the elderly and infirm with the socialization people need to survive. ([Social isolation will kill you faster than smoking](https://www.webmd.com/balance/news/20180504/loneliness-rivals-obesity-smoking-as-health-risk).)
+Nursing homes are communal living facilities where interaction with other residents is designed to provide the elderly and infirm with the socialization people need to survive. ([Social isolation will kill you faster than smoking](https://www.webmd.com/balance/news/20180504/loneliness-rivals-obesity-smoking-as-health-risk).)

 Long before Coronavirus became a panic, the White House strongly urged all nursing homes to ban visitors.